2008 United States presidential election in Nevada: Analysis

 Nevada is historically somewhat of a bellwether state, having voted for the winner of every presidential election since 1912 except in 1976 and 2016.
 In 2008, McCain of neighboring Arizona was leading most polls taken March until the end of September (around the time of the 2008 financial crisis), when Obama of Illinois started taking the lead in almost every poll conducted from the beginning of October on, some in double digits.
 The subprime mortgage crisis hit Nevada hard, and McCain's statement that "the fundamentals of the economy are strong" apparently hurt him in a state devastated by the economic meltdown.

-Obama ultimately carried the Silver State by a 12.5-point margin, larger than most polls anticipated.
+Obama ultimately carried Nevada by a 12.5-point margin, larger than most polls anticipated.
 His victory rested almost entirely on winning the state's three largest jurisdictions: Clark County, home to Las Vegas; Washoe County, which contains Reno; and the independent city of Carson City, which combine for 88% of Nevada's total population.
 Hispanics also played a large role in Obama's landslide victory.
 According to exit polling, they composed 15% of voters in Nevada and broke for Obama by a three-to-one margin.
 With their support, Obama carried Washoe County by a comfortable 12-point margin and a somewhat narrower one-point margin in Carson City.
 These two areas hadn't gone Democratic since Lyndon B. Johnson won them in 1964.
 Obama also won Clark County by double digits, the first time a Democrat did so since 1964.
 McCain ran up huge margins in most of the more rural counties, which have been solidly Republican ever since Richard Nixon's 1968 win.
 However, it was not nearly enough to overcome his deficit in Clark, Washoe and Carson City.
 Indeed, Obama's 122,000-vote margin in Clark County would have been enough by itself to carry the state, and Nevada voted more Democratic than the nation as a whole for the first time since 1960 and second since 1944.

 At the same time, Democrats picked up a U.S. House seat in Nevada's 3rd Congressional District, which is based in Clark County and consists of most of the Las Vegas suburbs.
 Democratic State Senator Dina Titus defeated incumbent Republican Jon Porter by 5.14 points with several third parties receiving a small but significant proportion of the total statewide vote.
 At the state level, Democrats picked up one seat in the Nevada Assembly and picked up two seats in the Nevada Senate, giving the Democrats control of both chambers of the Nevada Legislature for the first time in decades.

-As of the 2020 presidential election, this is the last time that Carson City voted for the Democratic candidate.
+As of the 2024 presidential election, this is the last time that Carson City voted for the Democratic candidate.
 This is the most recent election that Nevada trended more Democratic than the previous one.